subsetpark/pantagruel/priv/reference.md

 Import directives are used to introduce bindings defined by another module (see `module`, above) into the evaluation environment for the current document.

-**Note:** imports have not yet been implemented and, while the `import` keyword is parseable, it currently has no effect.

 ### Chapter heads

 A Pantagruel chapter head introduces one or more symbols, of two kinds: